sheehan1230/sheehan1230.github.io/_pages/about.md

 ---

 # 💼 About
-I am a researcher at Microsoft GenAI, working on OpenAI and Microsoft model training.
+I am a researcher at Microsoft AI, working on OpenAI and Microsoft model training.
 I completed a Ph.D. in Computer Science at the University of California, Santa Cruz with Xin Eric Wang.
 My PhD research work mainly revolved around generative AI, agentic AI, and multimodal learning.
 I was at the University of California, San Diego working with Pengtao Xie on machine learning and AI for healthcare.
 Before that, I began my research and undergraduate at the University of Electronic Science and Technology of China.

 # 📰 News
 - 🧑‍💻 **2025.07**: One paper accepted to ICCV, three papers accepted to NeurIPs 2025, and one paper accepted to WACV.